-The details of how to use the algorithm of [RFC4821] with TURN are still under investigation.
-However, as a step towards this goal, this version of TURN supports a DONT-FRAGMENT attribute.
-When the client includes this attribute in a Send indication, this tells the server to set the DF bit in the resulting UDP datagram that it sends to the peer.
+[I-D.petithuguenin-tram-stun-pmtud] is an implementation of [RFC4821] that is using STUN to discover the PMTUD, and so may be a suitable approach to be used in conjunction with a TURN server, together with the DONT-FRAGMENT attribute.
+When the client includes the DONT-FRAGMENT attribute in a Send indication, this tells the server to set the DF bit in the resulting UDP datagram that it sends to the peer.
 Since some servers may be unable to set the DF bit, the client should also include this attribute in the Allocate request -- any server that does not support the DONT-FRAGMENT attribute will indicate this by rejecting the Allocate request.